 By starting early, it takes the stress out of doing it all the day before.
 And, I am saving a ton of money by taking advantage of the sales.
 I never have too many baked goods, as any extras make good Christmas presents for unexpected guests who may drop in.
 The day before the big meal, all should be done except for the turkey and ham.
 So, I have time to relax, clean the last minute items to clean, and visit.
 I only need to remove the items from the freezer the day before and move them to the fridge to thaw, then reheat them the morning of.

-Find pans/baking dishes that fit into your oven somewhat like a puzzle, allowing for air flow.
-Now create your menu to make ALL of these "casseroles" to bake at the same time.
+Find pans/baking dishes that fit into your oven somehow like a puzzle, allowing for air flow.
+Now create your menu to make ALL of these "casseroles" to bake at the same time...

 For the holiday dinners, you should plan what you are going to have the week before and cook your desserts the day before the holiday.